 11 Essential Reasons

-Picking a new country should include the following 11 characteristics:
+Picking a new country for offshore business activities should include the following 11 characteristics:

 1. Avoiding Income Taxes: You may have heard of the term “Tax Haven”